 Additionally, we offer a yearly holiday allowance of 8% of the annual salary and a yearly end-of-year bonus of 8.3% of the annual salary.
 Family friendly initiatives are in place such as partially paid parental leave, Dual Career Opportunity program to support accompanying partner, an international spouse program, on-campus children day care and excellent on-campus sports facilities.
 In addition we offer a pension scheme, flexible employment conditions and the possibility to participate in a collective health care plan and other benefits such as support in moving expenses, commuting expenses, savings schemes.

 Irène Curie Fellowship: The program is aimed to attract talented women who pursue an academic career in our university.
 Aside from the advantages of a diverse workforce, these fellows can serve as role models for the next generation of female scientists.
 As an Irène Curie Fellow, you are entitled to a substantial start-up package to kick-off your career.
 In order to empower you, we provide support such as training programs for academic leadership and the university teaching qualification and a dedicated mentoring program to help you get to know the university and the Dutch (research) environment.
 An Irène Curie Fellow will be part of the Fellowship Program for a period of 5 years starting with the date of appointment.
-Within this timeframe, women are entitled to an additional start-up package and a mentoring program.
-The program starts per July 1st, 2019.
 Please see also: https://www.tue.nl/en/working-at-tue/scientific-staff/irene-curie-fellowship/

 Under European jurisdiction it is lawful to specifically recruit underrepresented groups.
 If no female candidate is found in the first six months of recruitment, this vacancy will be re-opened as a generic vacancy.

 How to apply: If you would like to apply, please send us your application by using the 'apply now’ button on the TU/e website.
 Your application must include: